raizen74/aws-sysops/README.md

 - No minimum length for the search string

 - With `HTTP_STR_MATCH` Amazon Route 53 tries to establish a TCP connection.
 If successful, Route 53 submits an HTTP request and searches **the first 5,120 bytes of the response body** for the string that you specify in SearchString.
 If the response body contains the value that you specify in Search string, Route 53 considers the endpoint healthy

+## WAF
+**rate-based rule**, enter the maximum number of requests to allow in any five-minute period from an IP address that matches the rule's conditions.When an IP address reaches the rate limit threshold, AWS WAF applies the assigned action (block or count) as quickly as possible, usually within 30 seconds.
+Once the action is in place, if five minutes pass with no requests from the IP address, AWS WAF resets the counter to zero.